luthemes/individuality/readme.txt

 3.0 - Once theme is installed, click on Activate to begin using this theme.

 == Changelog ==
+Version: 1.0.6
+- Add Template Home
+- Add Support for Align Wide and Adjust CSS according to it.
+- Change the Font Size for Entry Title so the H1 will be slightly different.
+- Minor Changes to CSS.

 Version: 1.0.5
 - Theme URI added
 - Author URI added